Gitnadoix River

 The Gitnadoix River is a tributary of the Skeena River in the province of British Columbia, Canada.
 It originates in the Kitimat Ranges, and flows about 38 km north to the Skeena River, about 45 km west of Terrace.

 The name "Gitnadoix" comes from a Tsimshian word meaning "people of the swift water".
 The Gitnadoix River watershed was home to the Tsimshian Gitnadoix First Nation, whose main village was located at the confluence of the Gitnadoix and Skeena Rivers.
 Today there are eight Tsimshian Lax-kw'alaams First Nation Indian reserves in the Gitnadoix River watershed, which represent some of the important fishery and homeplace locations.

 Its drainage basin covers 546 km2 of mountainous, glaciated landscape, with peaks reaching heights of over 2000 m.
 The entire watershed is contained within Gitnadoiks River Provincial Park and Gitnadoiks River Protected Area.
 The Gitnadoix River's watershed has never been subjected to any kind of industrial development.
 Its protected status prohibits forestry, mineral, and hydroelectric development.
 There are no residences in the watershed.
 A natural gas pipeline corridor passes through the watershed about 400 m above the river's confluence with the Skeena.
 The main recreational activity is sport fishing, mainly for salmon, steelhead, Dolly Varden trout, and cutthroat trout.

 Course

 The Gitnadoix River originates at an unnamed lake near Kadeen Mountain, south of Alastair Lake, in the Kitimat Ranges of the Coast Mountains.
 The river flows north, through Alastair Lake, east of Alastair Peak.
 Exiting the lake the Gitnadoix River continues north to the Skeena River.
 The Gitnadoix River collects many tributary streams flowing from the high, glaciated mountains of the region.
 The largest tributaries are Kadeen Creek, Magar Creek, Dogtag Creek, and Clay Creek, which contribute a significant portion of the Gitnadoix's flow.

 The Gitnadoix River flows by the Indian reserves of Alastair 82, Alastair 81, Alastair 80, Tsemknawalqan 79, Iakwulgyiyaps 78, Psacelay 77, and at its mouth, Gitandoiks 76, and Gitandoiks 75, of the Tsimshian Lax-kw'alaams First Nation.

+History

+The Gitnadoix River watershed was home to the Tsimshian Gitnadoix people, today part of the amalgamated Lax-kw'alaams First Nation.
+The river valley contains a number of village sites dating back to pre-contact times.
+In Indian Reserve 77 there was a historic village called Laxpse.
+Nearby is a late pre-contact village site, called Psacelay, which was used from about 1740 to the early 1800s.